Easy Guide to Opening a Swimming Pool for the Season

 Adding some shock treatment to the water is the best way to clear up a cloudy-looking pool quickly.
 Not only is this product great for cosmetic reasons, but pool shock also works to eliminate algae and microscopic bacteria.
 Here are a couple of different ways to use it.

-1. You can pour pool shock directly into the pool if it is liquid shock or if the instructions on the packet say it is ok to do that.
+1. You can pour pool shock directly into the pool if it is liquid shock or if the instructions on the packet say it is okay.
 A good rule of thumb is to pour it a few inches away from the pool wall so that it disperses evenly throughout the water.

 2. The other method is to fill a bucket with pool water and add pool shock before pouring it into the water.

-Read the instructions printed on the back of the bottle to get a rough indication of how much shock you will need to use.
+Read the instructions on the back of the bottle to indicate roughly how much shock you will need to use.
 We wouldn’t recommend combining a mixture of pool shock products as this may cause a chemical reaction.

 Step 10: Turn on pool filter and pumps

-Before powering up, it is wise to inspect the filtration system and other components for leaks or damage including return lines and the filter.
-Be sure to clean any debris in this area before switching the pool on.
-Also check your solar heating panels for leaks if you have them.
+Before powering up, it is wise to inspect the filtration system and other components for leaks or damage, including return lines and the filter.
+Clean any debris in this area before switching the pool on.
+Also, check your solar heating panels for leaks if you have them.

 Once you have completed a thorough inspection, turn on your pool pump and filter to get the water circulating.
-Filtering the water will get rid of any leftover dirt and debris such as pool algae and other bacteria.
+Filtering the water will eliminate leftover dirt and debris, such as pool algae and other bacteria.

 Step 11: Reinstall pool accessories